SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

    << Escaping the first quotation mark """
    << Escaping all three quotation marks """

-.. _StringsAndCharacters_EnhancedDelimiters:
+.. _StringsAndCharacters_ExtendedDelimiters:

-Enhanced String Delimiters
+Extended String Delimiters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-A string literal that's surrounded by :newTerm:`enhanced delimiters`
+A string literal that's surrounded by :newTerm:`extended delimiters`
 uses one or more number signs (``#``) in addition to double quotation marks (``"``).
-Use enhanced delimiters to include special characters in a string
+Use extended delimiters to include special characters in a string
 without their special effects taking effect.
 For example, printing the string literal ``#"Line 1\nLine 2"#``
 prints the line feed escape sequence (``\n``)